 - Sodium hypochlorite1 (the active ingredient in liquid bleach): linked to developmental and reproductive issues; vision damage; nervous system and digestive effects.

 - Sodium hydroxide: linked to respiratory effects and damage to vision.

-- Quaternary Ammonium Compounds such as alkyl dimethyl benzyl ammonium chloride2: can trigger skin and eye irritation3 in addition to asthma symptoms in those with asthma, and the appearance of asthma in those with no prior diagnosis.
-It also decreases fertility in mice4.
+- Quaternary Ammonium Compounds such as alkyl dimethyl benzyl ammonium chloride2: can trigger skin and eye irritation3 in addition to asthma symptoms4 in those with asthma, and the appearance of asthma in those with no prior diagnosis.
+It also decreases fertility in mice5.

-- Hydrochloric acid5: corrosive to the skin, eyes, and mucous membranes; acute inhalation exposure may cause coughing, inflammation, and ulceration of the respiratory tract, chest pain, and fluid accumulation in the lungs.
+- Hydrochloric acid6: corrosive to the skin, eyes, and mucous membranes; acute inhalation exposure may cause coughing, inflammation, and ulceration of the respiratory tract, chest pain, and fluid accumulation in the lungs.